yuerta/votv-sway-configs/README.md

 Packages:

-pacman: wl-clipboard waybar wofi grim slurp polkit-kde-agent swaybg firefox
+pacman: wl-clipboard waybar wofi grim slurp polkit-kde-agent swaybg firefox kitty

 yay: vesktop gpu-usage-waybar-git

+In order for fastfetch to appear when running the terminal you need to input the context of bashrc.txt into your ~/.bashrc file